RIT3shSapata/sgw-training/tasks/tasks.md

 ### Observations

-- Created a document in the default scope and collection of the travel-sample bucket using the UI with field "db_name": "db16"
+- Created a document in the default scope and collection of the travel-sample bucket using the UI.
 - Get document executed from postman.
-Set the "shared_bucket" field to true in the collections config of the api.
+Set the "enable_shared_bucket" field to true and "import_docs" to true in the collections config of the api.

 ## Task 4